How to find SaaS customers before you even have a product

-It’s out there, just waiting for you to find.
+It’s out there, just waiting for you to find it.

 Keep building your Beta Customers

 Idea extraction doesn’t end with a single phone conversation.
-Chances are you are going to need to do between 30 and 70 of these calls to not only find, but to fund your software.
-The first thing I do once I’ve made my first idea extraction call is celebrate.
+Chances are you are going to need to do between 30 and 70 of these calls to not only find but to fund your software.
+The first thing I do once I’ve made my first idea extraction call is celebrated.
 It’s a big deal, especially if you’ve found and validated with a number tag.

-The aim for all of this is to get to find enough fund your minimum viable product (MVP).
+The aim of all of this is to get to find enough funds for your minimum viable product (MVP).
 For the most part, an MVP should take no more than 2 months to build.
-Most development teams should range in the $8 – $16,000 per month range to build.
-Your purpose to build an MVP is to solve the core pain or frustration that your customers want solved.
+Most development teams should range in the $8 - $16,000 per month range to build.
+Your purpose to build an MVP is to solve the core pain or frustration that your customers want to be solved.
 A very good development team will actually walk you through the actual user stories that you’ll need to solve that pain.

-To many people, this can be one of the most challenging part to creating a software as a service application, mobile app, etc. Not to worry, this is actually where I can specifically help you since it is the core part of my business.
+To many people, this can be one of the most challenging parts of creating software as a service application, mobile app, etc. Not to worry, this is actually where I can specifically help you since it is the core part of my business.

 Helping founders find their development teams.

 The good thing is that I will charge you nothing to do this.
-The teams that I work with are the ones that pay me to bring them clients.
-The reason I love this model is because I get to be in the middle helping out two people.
-You, the founder, startup, entrepreneur by placing you with the best development team for your project, and my development teams that I’m helping to find clients.
+The teams that I work with are the ones that pay me to bring them, clients.
+The reason I love this model is that I get to be in the middle helping out two people.
+You, the founder, startup, an entrepreneur by placing you with the best development team for your project, and my development teams that I’m helping to find clients.
 If you think about it, most development teams don’t need to do customer outreach because they may only have between 3 to 15 developers.
-Since most software projects can range from 2 or 3 months on the shortest range to several years on the long range, these development teams or dev shops can’t really afford to spend too much time generating leads because for the most part they have their hands full.
-Also, the biggest problem for them is that the sales cycle for software projects ranges in the 3 – 6 months.
+Since most software projects can range from 2 or 3 months in the shortest range to several years in the long-range, these development teams or dev shops can’t really afford to spend too much time generating leads because, for the most part, they have their hands full.
+Also, the biggest problem for them is that the sales cycle for software projects ranges in the 3 - 6 months.
 By the time these devs need a new project, they can’t afford to wait 6 months, so they come to me, and I can help them out.

-We use a modified through a decade or more of experience building SaaS version of the Lean Start Up model.
-Eric Riess wrote this book, the Lean Startup, and it’s excellent.
-Check it out on Amazon, required reading if you’re interested in boot strapping your software to financial freedom.
+We use a modified through a decade or more of experience building the SaaS version of the Lean Start-Up model.
+Eric Riess wrote this book, the Lean Startup, and it's excellent.
+Check it out on Amazon, required reading if you're interested in bootstrapping your software to financial freedom.